CDCgov/prime-simplereport/CONTRIBUTING.md

 2. **Rebase your changes**

-    Update your local repository with the most recent code from the principal repository, and rebase your branch on top of the latest master branch.
+    Update your local repository with the most recent code from the principal repository, and rebase your branch on top of the latest `main` branch.
 We prefer your initial changes to be squashed into a single commit.
 Later, if we ask you to make changes, add the changes as separate commits.
 This makes the changes easier to review.

 3. **Submit a pull request**